-Here are the questions:
+Here the questions:

-- a) How many km can you make during a training session? - b) How many km can you make during a football match? - c) How many km do you usually make by foot daily? - d) How many km would you cover by foot to reach your destination? - e) How many km do you usually cover with your car to reach your destination? - 3) After each question you wait for every participant to move in the line and then you ask some of them to share.
-In each question remember to let them restart from the point 0! - 4) Once done, you invite them to reflect on that and you can pass to the second activity
+- A) How many km can you make during training? - B) How many km can you make during a football match? - C) How many km do you usually make by foot daily? - D) How many km would you cover by foot to reach your destination? - E) How many km do you usually cover with your car? - 3.
+After each question you wait for every participant to move in the line and then you ask some of them to share.
+In each question remember to let them restart from the point 0! - 4.
+Once done, you invite them to reflect on that and you can pass to the second activity.